xpdAcq/pdffitx/_sources/installation.rst.txt

 General Installation
 --------------------

-Users can install the `pdfstream` using conda.
+Users can install the `pdffitx` using conda.
 It is suggested to create a new environment for it.

 At the command line::

-    conda create -n pdfstream_env -c st3107 pdfstream
+    conda create -n pdffitx_env -c st3107 pdfstream

 The ``pdfstream_env`` in the command is the name of the environment.
 It can be changed to any name.

 Activate the environment::

-    conda activate pdfstream_env
+    conda activate pdffitx_env

 (Optional) Install the `diffpy.pdfgetx` using .whl file::